icdocsoc/ichack/docs/tech-stack/nuxt.md

 Nuxt 4 is practically out at this time of writing.
 However, it is in beta build right now and we don't wish to experiment, especially since we were experimenting with the backend.
 Additionally, Nuxt 4 is not very different than Nuxt 3, apart from a few breaking changes.
 So it doesn't matter much anyway.

 ::: info
-With the [2nd architecture PR](../getting-started/project-timeline), we have migrated to Nuxt4.
+With the [2nd architecture PR](../getting-started/project-timeline), we migrated to Nuxt4.
 :::

 ## Bad things about Nuxt.